Barcelona sign Chile goalkeeper Bravo from Sociedad

 "Since 2008, he has been the captain of Chile and at Real Sociedad he became one of the natural leaders of a team that in recent years have done really well in La Liga."

-Chile won two of their three matches to advance to the last 16.
+Chile won two of their three matches to advance to a last 16 showdown against hosts Brazil on Saturday.

 LONDON Manchester United have been fined 20,000 pounds for failing to control their players in Monday's FA Cup quarter-final defeat at Chelsea, the governing body said on Friday.